 2. Syrians Shouldn't Be Housed Together At All

 Some breeds of hamsters can live quite happily together (though only if they're the same sex).
-Syrians, however, can get incredibly hostile of others in their territory and to house two of these breeds together can result in injury or death of the little fluffballs.
+Syrians, however, can get incredibly hostile toward others in their territory.
+Keeping two or more Syrians in the same enclosure can result in injury or death of the little fluffballs.

 3. They Need a Lot of Exercise